top of page

 In Germany, a distinction is made between semester contributions and tuition fees .
 The semester contribution is mandatory for all students at public universities and covers costs for the student union, student self-government, and often a semester ticket for local public transport.
 Tuition fees, on the other hand, are additional costs that may be charged under certain circumstances, such as for a second degree, a part-time degree program, or for long-term students who significantly exceed the standard period of study.

 Unlike many other countries, there are no general tuition fees for undergraduate studies at public universities in Germany.
 This applies to both German and international students.
-The International Covenant on Economic, Social and Cultural Rights , to which Germany is a signatory, supports the goal of free access to higher education.
+The International Covenant on Economic, Social and Cultural Rights , to which Germany has signed, supports the goal of free access to higher education.
 However, certain exceptions may result in tuition fees, depending on the federal state, university, and type of program.

 2. Tuition fees for foreigners

-In principle, the same regulations apply to foreign students as to German citizens.
-Students from EU countries have the same status as Germans and generally do not pay tuition fees for their first degree.
-This also applies to non-EU students, with very few exceptions.
+In principle, the same rules apply to foreign students as to German citizens.
+Those from an EU country have the same status as Germans and generally do not pay tuition fees for their first degree.
+This also applies to non-EU nationals, with very few exceptions.

-Private universities are a special case.
+Private universities constitute a special situation.
 All students there, regardless of origin or nationality, pay high tuition fees.
 These vary considerably depending on the institution and degree program and can amount to several thousand euros per semester.
-Part-time or continuing education programs are often subject to fees, even at public universities.
+Part-time or continuing education programs are also often subject to fees – even at public universities.

 3. Amount of tuition fees

-Master's degree programs, especially if they are not consecutive or offered part-time, can cost several thousand euros depending on the university.
+Continuing education master's programs, especially if they are not consecutive or offered part-time, can cost several thousand euros, depending on the university.
 Fees at private universities are significantly higher – they often start at around 5,000 euros per year and can reach up to 20,000 euros.
-Therefore, anyone interested in studying should carefully examine the costs and also include living expenses in their planning.
+Anyone interested in studying should therefore carefully examine the costs and also factor living expenses into their planning.

 4. Exceptions to tuition fees in Germany

 In addition to the general regulations, there are numerous exceptions and special cases .
 In certain federal states, fees are charged for long-term students, senior citizen studies, or part-time degree programs, while in others, they are not.
 For example, in Bavaria, there are fees for part-time bachelor's degree programs, while in other states, these are often not offered.
-Even within a federal state, universities can operate differently, especially with continuing education or dual study programs.
+Even within a federal state, universities can apply different procedures, especially with continuing education or dual study programs.

 It's also important to note that international students can be exempt from fees under certain conditions.
 For example, those with a recognized refugee background or a scholarship may be fully or partially exempt from fees.
 The regulations vary depending on the federal state and university, so seeking legal advice before beginning your studies is recommended.